It’s not just about staying hydrated. Here are the top reasons you should drink more water on a daily basis!

 Invest in a quality water filter than can filter out both fluoride and chlorine, or visit Find A Spring to locate a local spring near you.

-Once you’ve gotten yourself the best quality water and your own fancy bottle, try sprucing up your water with some of these herbal blends:
+Once you’ve gotten yourself the best quality water and your own fancy bottle, try sprucing up your water with some fruity infusions or one of these herbal blends:

 - Cucumber and lemon